Bentley's Bandstand: November 2018

 Bottle Rockets, Bit Logic.
 First thing's first: the song "Maybe Tomorrow" on the new Bottle Rockets album is so good, it's likely their hero Doug Sahm would claim he wrote it—if he was still alive.
 All through the St. Louis natives' latest it feels like they've stretched themselves in a lot of different directions, all centered around the feelings at an all-night diner located smack dab in the middle of America.
 Led by Brian Henneman, and this time produced by Eric "Roscoe" Ambel, it's clear there is more on the group's mind than maybe ever before.
 The country has shape-shifted, and not always for the best.
 Since there is no going back, and the Bottle Rockets have never been shy when it comes to musical bravery, they wade into the fight and let their instrumental fists fly.
 From "Bad Time to Be an Outlaw" to "Doomsday Letter," Henneman and his bandmates have written a dozen songs that feel so downright touching it all feels like a letter home.
 The Bottle Rockets have always stood for standing up for yourself, and saying and playing what's on their mine.
 This time they've taken it to a whole new level, and shown that perseverance cannot be replaced.
 Bit logic lives.

 Doyle Bramhall II, Shades.
 This Texas-California hybrid has been a multi-threat for long enough to know exactly where he wants to go.
 As a guitarist, Doyle Bramhall II has very few equals.
 Bathed in blues from a youngster, he quickly expanded into electronic rock bliss in his twenties.
 And never looked back.
 He is also a singer and songwriter of massive soulfulness.
-While an unrelenting current of melancholic might runs through so many of his songs, there is a joyous abandon living there too.
+While an unrelenting current of melancholy runs through so many of his songs, there is a joyous abandon living there too.
 It's like the music is nurtured by gospel roots before it's extrapolated into future blues.
 In the end, only the musician himself knows how he does it.
 Listeners get to reap the endless reward.
 It might look like Doyle Bramhall II's career has taken a circuitous path to today, complete with a side move alongside Charlie Sexton into the Arc Angels, but like those who place creativity above all else, he is looking to express himself at the highest possible level.
 So far, the man hasn't missed yet.
 With winning assists here from Eric Clapton, Norah Jones, Greyhounds, and the Tedeschi Trucks Band, Bramhall has stacked the deck to make this the best album he's made.
 More to come.

 Erin Costelo, Sweet Marie.
 It has been awhile since singers like Dusty Springfield set the musical bar so high, but Erin Costelo is in that world and can sing tall next to anyone.
 While this isn't her first album, it is the one to establish the woman as a world-wide presence, never mind that she comes from Nova Scotia.
 It is, simply, blonde-haired soul music that has few equals.
 Costelo's voice is sultry and sweet, often simultaneously, and by gathering the best musicians from the Canadian gene pool, it almost feels like a resurrection of the Hi Records band in Memphis.
 She is able to split the difference between '60s soul and her very own invention of that incredibly moving music.
 All in the present tense.
 That's obviously not as easy as it sounds, but Erin Costelo gathered every bit of feeling inside her and fought her way over the finish line with colors flying.
-She begins an American tour in mid-November, allowing the those in the spiritual home of so many of her influences a living chance to see cross-pollination in action.
+She begins an American tour in mid-November, allowing those in the spiritual home of so many of her influences a living chance to see cross-pollination in action.
 Do not miss.

 Elvis Costello & the Imposters, Look Now.
 By now, over 40 years since his historic debut album, Elvis Costello has covered the waterfront, climbed to the mountaintop and taken everyone to the river.
 He's even washed them in the water.
 Still, Costello continues to sound like the restless spirit who captured the rock world's attention all those years ago.
 Now, on one of the best albums of his storied career, the Englishman has outdone even himself.
 This is a man at the very toppermost of his game, zigging and zagging in and out of musical styles with the flick of a wrist and sound of his voice.
 Even with co-writing partners Burt Bacharach and Carole King, it is 100% unadulterated Elvis Costello, and proud of it.
 Part of the irresistible pull comes courtesy of his mighty men the Imposters, a rock & roll aggregation for all-time.
 No matter the sonics or the substance, it is a supportive trio of such strength the mind and feet boggle.
 For all those who ever loved any period of Costello's always inventive past, it's all here in its majestic glory.
 Pump it up.